How to Start a Winery: 5 Steps to Starting a Wine Business

 The winemaking industry is heavily regulated, so licensing and permits can get complicated—so complicated, in fact, that there are wine-compliance companies that do nothing else but help winemakers navigate local and federal wine regulations.

+Once you have your business plan and you know what licenses and permits you need—and how much they’ll likely cost—you can create your business budget with all of those costs in mind.
 Being “all in” often comes with a hefty price tag.
 William Foley, the founder of Foley Wine Group, says it didn’t take long before he ended up spending $15 million after purchasing 460-acres in California’s Santa Barbara County nearly 20 years ago.

 Since then, the vineyard prices have only gone up, especially in regions like Napa Valley where land is scarce.
 Vineyards in Northern California can cost $11,000 to $30,000 per acre, but in the next 30 years, the price tag is predicted to reach $1 million per acre.

 Of course, you don’t need to be in California to start a winery—in fact, there are wineries in all 50 states—and land prices are certainly lower beyond the Golden State.
-And if you have the space and the land quality for it, you can even start a (very small) winery in your own backyard, which cuts real estate costs entirely.
+If you have the space and the land quality for it, you can even start a (very small) winery in your own backyard, which cuts real estate costs entirely.
 In that case, installing your vineyard can cost between $35,000 and $45,000 per acre.

 After purchasing or developing your plot of land, you also have to think about the annual establishment costs needed to keep those vines alive, which adds around $15,000 to $20,000 per acre in the first three years.
 Again, keep in mind that you still don’t have any grapes yet at this point to make your wine.
 Next, vineyard owners have to invest in machinery and equipment, which doesn’t come cheap.
 Lastly, most vineyard owners want to build a production facility and tasting room, since 90% of revenue will come through your tasting room.